fawda123/SWMPr/README.md

 ![plot of chunk unnamed-chunk-22](./README_files/figure-html/unnamed-chunk-222.png)

-Finally, a reserve map with all stations can be obtained using the `map_reserve` function.
+A reserve map with all stations can be obtained using the `map_reserve` function.
 This function is a simple wrapper to functions in the ggmap package.
 The current function is limited to Google maps, which allows four map types that can be set with the `map_type` argument: terrain (default), satellite, roadmap, or hybrid.
 The `zoom` argument may have to be chosen through trial and error depending on the spatial extent of the reserve.
 See the help documentation for ggmap for more info on zoom.
 Additionally, station locations are returned using the `site_codes_ind` function if the computer making the request has the IP address registered with CDMO.
 Otherwise, a local and possibly outdated file is used.
 Use the contact at the CDMO [web services](http://cdmo.baruch.sc.edu/webservices.cfm) to register your IP.

 ```r